proof88/PGE/PGE/PURE/docpages/internal/menu-04-GUI.md

  - Nuklear: https://github.com/Immediate-Mode-UI/Nuklear
  - Dear ImGui: https://github.com/ocornut/imgui

-The first 2 are not maintaned anymore, the third is pure C, so I have opted for the last one: **Dear ImGui**.
+The first 2 are not maintaned anymore, the third is pure C, so **I have opted for the last one: Dear ImGui**.
-Note: later I noticed the [existence of TGUI](https://github.com/texus/TGUI/), which seems to meet all the requirements as well, including my general requirements for 3rd party libraries.
-TODO add link to that page
+Note: later I noticed the [existence of TGUI](https://github.com/texus/TGUI/), which seems to meet all the requirements as well, including my general requirements for 3rd party libraries that I listed at [the 3rd Party libs page](#pure_used_libs).

 \section gui_usage Usage